 If you are convicted of drunk driving in Ohio, the CDL disqualification period lasts up to one year for a first offense.
 In the event of a second DUI conviction, it results in a lifetime suspension.

-What Happens After a DUI Conviction?
+What Happens After a DUI Conviction in Ohio?

 How Our Legal Team Can Help